 What do the moon, a famous oceanographer, and California mega-fires have in common?
-This January 20-21, 2019, we have a rare chance to reflect on where they all intersect.
+This January 20-21, 2019, we had a rare chance to reflect on where they all intersect.

 2018 Lunar Eclipse by Robin Hansen